khushi06/mudita/Quick-Start-Guide.md

     $ export ACCOUNT_KEY=your_account_key
     $ export SECRET_KEY=your_secret_key
 ```
-* **Note:** check your AWS EC2 Management Console to see what regions are available.
-This example assumes us-west-2 is being used.
+* **Note:** This example assumes us-west-2 region is being used.

 ### Create Launch Config
 ```shell
     $ $AWS_AUTO_SCALING_HOME/bin/as-create-launch-config lc1 --instance-type t1.micro -I $ACCOUNT_KEY -S $SECRET_KEY --image-id ami-fcf27fcc
     OK-Created launch config
 ```
 * **Note:** ami-fcf27fcc is a public ami which contains "Debian 6.0 Squeeze i386 image".
 The contents of the ami are not relevant for this Quick Start.
-If you are trying to run these examples for a region other than us-west-2, you will need to find a different ami that is available for your region.
+If you are trying to run these examples for a region other than us-west-2, you will need to find a different ami that is available for the region of your choice.
 You can find available public amis to test with from the AWS EC2 Management Console.

 ### Create Auto Scaling Group
 ```shell